ldsec/medco/README.md

 To learn how to use it, check the [CLI documentation](https://ldsec.gitbook.io/medco-documentation/system-administrators/cli).

 ## License
-*medco-deployment* is licensed under a End User Software License Agreement ('EULA') for non-commercial use.
+*medco* is licensed under a End User Software License Agreement ('EULA') for non-commercial use.
 If you need more information, please contact us.